diemol/selenium-grid-and-docker-workshop/exercise-4/README.md

-# Third exercise
+# Fourth exercise

 What we will do:

-* Explore the configuration to enable Sauce Labs in Grid
-* Start a Dynamic Selenium Grid with Docker
+* Configure and start Sauce To Go
-* Explore the Grid and run a few tests
+* Run a few tests
-* Check results locally and in Sauce Labs
+* Check results in Sauce Labs

 ### Start [Sauce To Go](https://opensource.saucelabs.com/sauce-togo/)